 Our Board of Directors consists of donors - individuals to generously share their time, talent, treasure and ties.
 Board members serve up to four three-year terms.
 Terms follow a calendar year.
 Our board currently schedules meetings six times a year in January, April, May, July, September, and October.

-Please contact us if are a Community Foundation donor or want to become a donor, are a United States citizen who resides, works, or has a place of business in the United States, are willing to serve without compensation, and have any of the following skills or experience:
+Please contact us if you are a Community Foundation donor or want to become a donor, are a United States citizen who resides, works, or has a place of business in the United States, are willing to serve without compensation, and have any of the following skills or experience:

 Nonprofit governance: provides strategic leadership to a nonprofit organization.
 It entails the functions of setting direction, making policy and strategy decisions, overseeing and monitoring organizational performance, and ensuring overall accountability